NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

-In this contribution, we focus on the Mapping Approach to Surface Hopping (MASH) \cite{Mannouch2023}.
-MASH provides a framework for nonadiabatic dynamics that fulfills detailed balance \cite{Amati2023} and time reversibility \cite{Geuther2025}.
-By representing the electronic degrees of freedom through a continuous spin vector coupled to classical nuclei, MASH yields smooth, deterministic equations of motion for the combined nuclear–electronic phase space.
-In this work, we develop a transition path sampling framework for nonadiabatic dynamics based on MASH.
+In this Letter, we focus on the mapping approach to surface hopping (MASH)\cite{Mannouch2023} method to develop a TPS framework for nonadiabatic dynamics.
+MASH provides a framework for nonadiabatic dynamics that fulfills detailed balance\cite{Amati2023} and time reversibility\cite{Geuther2025}.
+In MASH, the coefficients of the electronic wave function of a two-state system